 - 1 cup Garlic croutons, bought or homemade

 - Soup Base – Beat garlic, almonds, apple, and salt in a food processor or blender.
-Soak bread in a cup of water then squeeze out moisture.
-With motor running, add bread then then olive oil in a thin stream.
+Soak half of the bread in a cup of water then squeeze out moisture.
+With motor running, add half the bread and then then olive oil in a thin stream.
 Add vinegar and then 1 cup of cold water with the motor still running.

-- Homemade Croutons – Take 4 slices the the same bread used in the soup.
-Cut bread slices into ½-inch dice.
-In a frying pan over medium heat, gently fry 3 crushed clove of garlic until golden brown.
-Remove when done and add bread dices to garlic flavored oil.
-Cook stirring often until dice become browned.
-Transfer to a bowl to serve with the soup.
+- Homemade Croutons – Take remaining bread slices and cut into ½-inch dice.
+In a frying pan over medium-low heat, gently fry crushed garlic cloves until golden brown.
+Remove and discard.
+Increase heat to medium and add bread cubes to garlic flavored oil.
+Cook stirring often until cubes become browned on all sides.
+Transfer to a bowl to serve next to the soup.

 - To Serve – Pour ice cold soup into individual bowls.
-Divide halved grapes between bowls and scattered on top.
+Divide halved grapes between bowls and scatter on top.
 Serve with croutons in a bowl to pass around.

 - If no day-old bread is around, toast bread in a toaster or oven and let it cool.